 | Lagging | Contracts with complete metadata | Track repository health over time |

-If you only track leading metrics, leadership may not see whether the work is improving.
+The scorecard should include both.
+If you only track lagging metrics, the report becomes a rearview mirror; if you only track leading metrics, leadership may not see whether the work is improving.

 How to Calculate Contract Management KPIs